Cart 0

 In 2017 Jecorey became a professor at the first college for Black Kentuckians and Louisville’s only HBCU, Simmons College of Kentucky.
 This same year he was introduced to the Inner-City Muslim Action Network (IMAN), a community organization that fosters health, wellness and healing in the inner-city by organizing for social change, cultivating the arts, and operating a holistic health center.
 While on artist retreats with IMAN he further developed his artistry with the principles of being spiritually rooted, spatially relevant, and socially conscious.
 IMAN also inspired him to do more community organizing.

-Jecorey Arthur is an educator, creator, and agitator from the West End of Louisville, KY.
+Jecorey Arthur is an educator, musician, and community organizer from the West End of Louisville, Kentucky, dedicated to creating people power and possibility.

 @jecoreyarthur